/

 HOW THE DEAL IS STRUCTURED

 This is a complex split transaction designed to separate the physical network from the retail customers.
-Here is the breakdown of the moving parts according to the press release:
+It remains subject to CMA approval.
+Here is the breakdown of the moving parts according to the press release and later CMA case documents:

-• nexfibre takes the network: They are acquiring Substantial Group (Netomnia) for an Enterprise Value of £2bn.
+• nexfibre takes the network: They plan to acquire Substantial Group (Netomnia, YouFibre and brsk) for an Enterprise Value of £2bn.

-• VMO2 takes the customers: nexfibre will immediately sell the retail business (YouFibre and brsk brands) to Virgin Media O2 (VMO2) for £150m.
+• VMO2 takes the customers: If the deal is cleared, nexfibre plans to sell the retail business (YouFibre and brsk brands) to Virgin Media O2 (VMO2) for £150m.

 • The Cash Injection: The owners are committing £1bn in new net funding.
 InfraVia is providing £850m, while Liberty Global and Telefónica are jointly contributing £150m.

-• The VMO2 Windfall: In exchange for committing wholesale traffic on 4.6m homes, VMO2 receives approximately £1.1bn in cash and an indirect 15% stake in nexfibre.
+• The VMO2 Windfall: In exchange for committing wholesale traffic on 4.6m homes, VMO2 would receive approximately £1.1bn in cash and an indirect 15% stake in nexfibre.

-The net effect is clear: nexfibre becomes a giant wholesale operator, while VMO2 secures the customer relationships and a massive cash injection to deleverage.
+If cleared, the net effect is clear: nexfibre becomes a larger wholesale operator, while VMO2 secures the customer relationships and a substantial cash injection to deleverage.

 THE NUMBERS AT A GLANCE

-The figures cited in this deal are significant.
-We have broken down the key data points from the announcement.
+The figures cited in this proposed deal are significant.
+We have broken down the key data points from the announcement and regulatory update.
 Click a row to see the details.

 VOICES FROM THE BOARDROOM